lauren/pick-a-color/README.md

 #### showAdvanced

-Specifies whether there is a tab called "Advanced" that allows users to modify hue, lightness, and saturation to make any color their hearts desire.
+Specifies whether or not there is a tab called "Advanced" that allows users to modify hue, lightness, and saturation to make any color their hearts desire.

 ##### saveColorsPerElement (for showSavedColors only)